the-drunk-coder/megra.rs/changelogs/megra_0_0_12.md

 * Editor: `Alt+Up/Down` moves between S-Expression
 * Language: `@rest` and `@all` for variable argument handling in functions
 * Language: `()` (empty parenthesis) now evaluate to `false`
+* Language: comparisons, comparators and a more powerful `match` statement